itsmerif/PackeTTrino_english/README.md

 # PackeTTrino

-## Simulador de Redes en JavaScript Puro
+## Web-Based Network Simulator in Pure JavaScript

-Desarrollado por Amín Pérez | Mayo 2025
+Developed by Amín Pérez | May 2025

 ---

-## Descripción
+## Description

-PackeTTrino es un simulador de redes interactivo desarrollado completamente con tecnologías web nativas (JavaScript, HTML y CSS) sin dependencias externas.
-Esta herramienta educativa permite la visualización, diseño y simulación de redes informáticas, ofreciendo una experiencia práctica para entender protocolos de red, enrutamiento y comunicación entre dispositivos.
+**PackeTTrino** is a fully interactive network simulator built entirely with native web technologies (JavaScript, HTML, and CSS) — no external libraries or frameworks required.
+This educational tool allows users to design, simulate, and analyze computer networks in real time.
+It provides a hands-on experience for learning networking protocols, routing, and device communication.

-## Características Principales
+## Key Features

-- **Simulación Completa de Redes**: Diseño y creación de topologías de red con múltiples dispositivos
+- **Complete Network Simulation**: Design custom topologies with various network devices
-- **Protocolos Implementados**: DHCP, DNS, TCP/IP, ICMP, ARP y más
+- **Implemented Protocols**: DHCP, DNS, TCP/IP, ICMP, ARP, and more
-- **Enrutamiento Dinámico**: Simulación de protocolos de enrutamiento en tiempo real
-- **Visualización de Paquetes**: Seguimiento visual del recorrido de los paquetes por la red
-- **Herramientas Integradas**: Terminal, navegador web y analizador de paquetes
-- **Firewall Configurable**: Configuración de reglas de firewall con visualización de bloqueos
-- **Interfaz Intuitiva**: Panel de control para gestionar dispositivos y servicios

-## Componentes de Red Disponibles
+- **Dynamic Routing**: Real-time simulation of routing protocols
+- **Packet Visualization**: Track packet flow through the network visually
+- **Integrated Tools**: Linux-style terminal, web browser, and packet analyzer
+- **Configurable Firewall**: Create and apply firewall rules with live feedback
+- **Intuitive Interface**: Control panel for managing devices and services

+## Available Network Components

-- PCs y estaciones de trabajo
+- PCs and workstations
 - Switches
 - Routers
-- Servidores DHCP
+- DHCP servers
-- Agentes de retransmisión DHCP
+- DHCP relay agents
-- Servidores DNS
+- DNS servers
-- Servidores Web (Apache2)
+- Web servers (Apache2)

-## Requisitos del Sistema
+## System Requirements

-- Navegador web moderno con soporte para JavaScript ES6+
+- Modern web browser with JavaScript ES6+ support
-- No requiere instalación ni conexión a internet
+- No installation or internet connection required

-## Cómo Usar

-1. Abre el archivo `index.html` en tu navegador
-2. Utiliza el panel lateral para añadir dispositivos a la red
+## How to Use

+1. Open the `index.html` file in your browser
+2. Use the side panel to drag and drop devices into the workspace
-3. Conecta los dispositivos mediante cables
+3. Connect devices with cables
-4. Configura las propiedades de cada dispositivo (direcciones IP, máscaras, etc.)
-5. Utiliza los controles de animación para visualizar el tráfico de red
-6. Consulta las tablas de enrutamiento, ARP, DHCP y DNS para analizar el estado de la red
+4. Configure device properties (IP addresses, subnet masks, etc.)
+5. Use animation controls to visualize packet traffic
+6. Inspect routing, ARP, DNS, and DHCP tables to monitor the network state

-## Características Avanzadas
+## Advanced Features

-- **Visualización de Paquetes por Tipo**: Diferenciación por colores según el tipo de paquete (broadcast, unicast, TCP, DNS, etc.)
+- **Packet Type Visualization**: Color-coded display for different packet types (broadcast, unicast, TCP, DNS, etc.)
-- **Tablas de Estado**: Visualización de tablas ARP, MAC, enrutamiento, caché DNS y DHCP
+- **State Tables**: Live view of ARP, MAC, routing, DNS cache, and DHCP leases
-- **Herramientas de Depuración**: Terminal con comandos Linux para diagnóstico de red (ping, traceroute, ip, arp, etc.)
-- **Modo Oscuro**: Interfaz adaptable con tema claro y oscuro

-## Contribuciones y Desarrollo

-Este proyecto fue desarrollado como Trabajo de Fin de Grado deAdministración de Sistemas Informáticos en Red.
-Todas las implementaciones son originales y no utilizan librerías externas.
+- **Debugging Tools**: Built-in terminal with common Linux network commands (`ping`, `traceroute`, `ip`, `arp`, etc.)
+- **Dark Mode**: Light and dark theme support

+## About the Project

+This project was developed as a final year thesis for the **Advanced Vocational Training in Network Systems Administration**.
+All features are self-implemented using native web technologies, without external libraries or dependencies.

+---

+## Keywords (for SEO)

+`network simulator`, `javascript networking`, `educational tool`, `packet tracer alternative`, `web-based network lab`, `DHCP DNS TCP IP simulator`, `HTML CSS JS`, `pure JavaScript network project`, `open source network simulator`, `firewall configuration`, `interactive network tool`